 History Collective curates conversations and storytelling about the preservation and history of Seattle neighborhoods from community members, artists, historians, business owners, and residents.

-Historic Seattle is excited to present the next History Collective – “Pike Place Market Families: Generations of Resilience” – in partnership with HistoryLink, Friends of the Market, and Tandemvines Media on Tuesday, September 21st!
+Historic Seattle is excited to present the next History Collective – “Pike Place Market Families: Generations of Resilience” – in partnership with HistoryLink, Friends of the Market, the Washington State Jewish Historical Society, and Tandemvines Media on Tuesday, September 21st!

 This virtual edition of History Collective highlights the history of Pike Place Market and the stories of immigrant families who have found opportunity and community there.
 We are honored to include a conversation with three women behind multigenerational legacy businesses at the Market: